By Paola Pascual on Mar 4, 2021 10:29:00 AM

 11. Use the active voice

 Use the active voice for more impact and clarity.
-If you want to learn the grammar behind it, you can check out this article by Grammarly, but in a nutshell, passive voice is a grammar construction in which the object becomes the subject (called passive subject).
+In a nutshell, passive voice is a grammar construction in which the object becomes the subject (called the passive subject).

 This grammatical form is correct and a priori there’s nothing wrong with it.
 Yet, when used in speaking, it tends to sound weak and either pedantic or evasive.
 Use the active voice instead to sound stronger and more direct, and ultimately more clear.

-If you would like to learn more grammar, contact us.
+If you would like to learn more grammar, contact us and also check out this article: What’s the difference between TO and FOR?
+Finally explained.

 12. Make it simple